chunloklo/game-dev-projects/README.md

 ![Game Screenshot](imgs/2d-fighter-screenshot.png)

-- All programming, design, and art is done by me!
+- All programming, design, and art is done by me
 - Ongoing work to integrate GGPO, a rollback network library specifically designed for fighting games
-- Developed in **Unreal Engine 4**
+- Developed in Unreal Engine 4
 - https://github.com/chunloklo/Unreal2DFighter